andrewhamon/pcmd/README.md

 cleaned up.
 Without `pcmd` it can be difficult to reliably meet those requirements.

-Complex proxy scripts such as those pose a few challenges:
+Here are some of the challenges I faced when implementing on-demand VPS provisioning in a `ProxyCommand`:

-1) The shutdown procedure might be rather lengthy.
+1) Tear-down.
+The shutdown procedure might be rather lengthy.
 On some versions and configurations of SSH (like on macOS), as soon as the SSH connection is closed, a hangup signal is sent to the `ProxyCommand`, preventing any cleanup from occurring.
 That is bad because then you get billed for a VPS that you